 The safety and reliability of a lifting appliance or lifting gear cannot be ensured unless it has received regular inspections.
 Regular inspections are particularly important because they provide a useful means of detecting potential hazards which could contribute to accidents.
 Regular inspections can also forewarn the owner of necessary preventive maintenance measures or repairs, the lack of which can lead to serious deterioration of the lifting appliance and expensive replacement or repair charges.

-A lifting device inspection checklist is a most useful and necessary tool for conducting inspections, thorough examinations, and tests of lifting appliances and a an equipment safety inspection checklist is a guide for performing visual and physical checks.
+A lifting device inspection checklist is a most useful and necessary tool for conducting inspections, thorough examinations, and tests of lifting appliances and an equipment safety inspection checklist is a guide for performing visual and physical checks.
 It also usually includes items for functional checks, which examines the status of individual parts of the lifting device or lifting gear.

 The government requires that examinations of lifting devices be done every 6 months, especially those that carry people because they pose the highest safety risk to your employees.
 Lifting accessories must also be examined twice a year as they can cause fatal accidents if they are used while damaged.
 Other types of lifting equipment must be inspected only once a year.